fairDataSociety/FIPs/text/fdp-roadmap.md

 # Summary
 <!-- One paragraph explanation of the feature/change. -->

-A roadmap of the Fair Data Protocol for the upcoming developments and proposals.
+A roadmap of the Fairdrive Protocol (FDP) for the upcoming developments and proposals.

 # Context and motivation
 <!-- Why are we doing this?
 What use cases does it support?
 What is the expected outcome? -->